-C. Departmental/Program Responsibilities
+C. Departmental/Program- Responsibilities

-Academic departments/programs should ensure that all students are provided with a description of their advising program.
-In addition, they are encouraged to regularly update the degree roadmap for all majors in the department and conduct an introduction/orientation to the major on a regular basis.
+Academic departments/programs should routinely provide majors ensure that all students are provided with a description of their advising program.
+In addition, they are encouraged to regularly update the degree roadmap for all majors in the department and conduct their ewnan introduction/orientation to the major on a regular basis.